By: Shahzad Memon

 Right after Eid-ul-Fitr, the visiting group arrived in Lyari and met at a famous football club, as soon they arrived, it was really hot and all of the sudden some neighbors brought cold water for us and they knew from our attire that we have come from the outskirts, as a gesture of good hospitality they wanted to make sure we were comfortable and felt home, we were very surprised to see people were being very considerate form us.

-We asked, as we see all this talent in Lyari through the website with well-versed English descriptions and pictures, we want to experience and feel it and clear our doubts.
-They said Lyari went into some turmoil but now it has much improved, till couple of decades ago Lyari was very peaceful and it has started to come back to it again as it happens all over the world, neighborhood change all the time and we as a team doing our best to surface the facts and help people image Lyari positive.
+We asked as we see all this talent in Lyari through the website with well-versed English descriptions and pictures, we want to experience and feel it and clear our doubts.
+They said Lyari went into some turmoil but now it has much improved, a couple of decades ago Lyari was very peaceful and it has started to come back to it again as it happens all over the world, neighborhood change all the time and we as a team doing our best to surface the facts and help people image Lyari positive.
 They drove us around Lyari.

 They said, please note Lyari is the oldest settlement of Karachi and it is diverse internally and externally.
 The talent you observe is a combination of many ethnicities.

 To us, it looked very normal, kids spending their Eid money at festivals taking manual roller coaster string rides.
-Traffic was moving fine and people wearing new cloths and socializing in the area, hotels were busy, people were eating food and drinking tea, covered women were passing by, vendors were busy selling toys to kids, music could be heard around from several locations and even from a passing by Vespa motorcycle, it was a normal atmosphere to be in.
+Traffic was moving fine and people wearing new clothes and socializing in the area, hotels were busy, people were eating food and drinking tea, covered women were passing by, vendors were busy selling toys to kids, music could be heard around from several locations and even from a passing by Vespa motorcycle, it was a normal atmosphere to be in.

-The vendors with big boards with hanging balloons, holding a sports gun and with a little price tag, they let people to shoot the balloons and joy.
+The vendors with big boards with hanging balloons, holding a sports gun and with a little price tag, they let people shoot the balloons and joy.

 They took us to a famous football club and described their achievement and passion for football, some players recognized at National and International level, our findings were that people loved sports very much.